Watch The Hollywood Walk Of Fame Class of 2018 Announcement!

 Al released eight music videos in eight days in a row, with parodies of the biggest songs of the past year including Pharrell Williamsís "Happy" ("Tacky"), Robin Thickeís "Blurred Lines" ("Word Crimes"), Lordeís "Royals" ("Foil"), and Iggy Azaleaís "Fancy" ("Handy").
 The videos garnered over forty-six million views in their first week alone.
 "Word Crimes" debuted at #39 on the Billboard Top 100, making Al only the third artist in history to have had Top 40 singles in each of the last four decades (the other two are Michael Jackson and Madonna).

-To cap a remarkable year, Weird Al has just kicked off his 2015 Mandatory World Tour with five nights at Planet Hollywood Resort & Casino in Las Vegas.
-The 100-city tour will bring him and his band of over 30 years throughout the United States and Canada, as well as England, Sweden, Norway, Denmark, Belgium, Netherlands, Ireland, Australia, and New Zealand.
+To cap a remarkable year, Weird Al has wrapped up his Mandatory World Tour which brought him and his band of over 30 years throughout the United States and Canada, as well as England, Sweden, Norway, Denmark, Belgium, Netherlands, Ireland, Australia, and New Zealand.

-But there's still one accomplishment Al hasn't achieved yet -- a star on the Hollywood Walk of Fame.
-Itís time people took Weird Al seriously and started walking all over him.
+And up until this point, there was still one accomplishment Al hadn't achieved yet -- a star on the Hollywood Walk of Fame.
+We're glad that people finally took Weird Al seriously and started walking all over him.

 The mission of the Weird Al Star Fund is to solicit, collect, and raise the necessary money, and to compile the information needed for the application to nominate "Weird Al" Yankovic for a star on the Hollywood Walk Of Fame.